ael-code/dir-listing-bootstrap/README.md

 The configuration file is:
 <pre>/dir-listing-bootstrap/dir_listing_conf.php</pre>

-If you are on a 32bit machine like RaspberryPi you have to put
+If you are on a 32bit machine like RaspberryPi you have to change this line in the config file
 <pre>$use_du_command = true</pre>

 #### Screens